-The 2022 Master Plan and Integrated Environmental Assessment proactively addresses invasive species issues and will follow current District policy by using a formalized process of adaptive and best management practices in prevention, education, early detection, rapid response, and containment to try to control and manage invasive species.
+The 2023 Master Plan and Integrated Environmental Assessment proactively addresses invasive species issues and will follow current District policy by using a formalized process of adaptive and best management practices in prevention, education, early detection, rapid response, and containment to try to control and manage invasive species.
 The USACE currently implements a biannual herbicide treatment program at the Project.
 This effort addresses known areas of invasive plants.
 One of the proposed Master Plan development activities is to develop a more detailed invasive species management plan.
+As this management plan is developed, it will be incorporated into the project's master plan.
 It is expected that there will be a minor beneficial impact because of the control and reduction of invasive species at the Project and further beneficial impacts when the invasive species management plan has been developed and implemented.
+The 2023 Master Plan would not result in an introduction or increase of invasive species.
+Land use classification would serve for management of vegetation and high-use areas more prone to invasive species.

 Currently there is a biannual herbicide treatment program at the project.
 This effort only addresses known areas of invasive plants at the Project.
 Under the No Action alternative, the USACE would continue to implement best management practices with regards to invasive species management.
-No adverse impacts from invasive species are expected.
+No adverse impacts on management of invasive species are expected.
 However, the Proposed Action will help identify and document known areas of invasive species and provide guidance on management efforts that are not currently available under the No Action alternative.